NG-NEST/ng-nest/lib/ng-nest/ui/checkbox/docs/readme.en_US.md

 ---
-label: 'Checkbox 多选框'
+label: 'Checkbox'
 category: 'Form'
 ---

-# Checkbox 多选框
+# Checkbox

-在一组可选项中进行多项选择。
+Make multiple choices from a set of options.

 ## Used alone